GeWu-Lab/OGM-GE_CVPR2022/datasets/readme.md

-This directory includes multimodal and unimodal dataloaders.
+This directory includes multimodal and uni-modal dataloaders.
+The most widely used Concatenation structure is provided as baseline.